 Equity securities listed on an exchange are valued at the last reported sale price on the primary exchange on which they are traded.
-Equity securities traded on an exchange or on the over-the counter market and for which there are no transactions on a given day are valued at the mean of the closing bid and ask prices.
+Equity securities traded on an exchange or on the other over-thecounter market and for which there are no transactions on a given day are valued at the mean of the closing bid and ask prices.
 Securities traded on NASDAQ are valued at the NASDAQ Official Closing Price.
 Equity securities not listed on a securities exchange or NASDAQ are valued at the mean of the closing bid and ask prices.
 Debt securities are valued by independent pricing services or dealers using the mean of the closing bid and ask prices for such securities or, if such prices are not available, at prices for securities of comparable maturity, quality and type.
 If sufficient market activity is limited or does not exist, the pricing providers or broker-dealers may utilize proprietary valuation models which consider market characteristics such as benchmark yield curves, option-adjusted spreads, credit spreads, estimated default rates, coupon rates, anticipated timing of principal repayments, underlying collateral, or other unique security features in order to estimate relevant cash flows, which are then discounted to calculate a security's fair value.
-Exchange traded funds and listed closed-end funds are valued at the last sale price or official closing price on the exchange where the security is principally traded.
+Exchange-traded funds and listed closed-end funds are valued at the last sale price or official closing price on the exchange where the security is principally traded.
+The value of over-the-counter ("OTC") swap agreements entered into by the Fund is accounted for using the unrealized gain or loss on the agreements that is determined by marking the agreements to the last quoted value provided by an independent pricing service.
+Forward foreign currency exchange contracts are valued daily at current exchange rates.
+Futures contracts are valued using the settlement price established each day on the exchange on which they are traded.
 Exchange-traded options are valued at the closing price, if traded that day.
 If not traded, they are valued at the mean of the bid and ask prices on the primary exchange on which they are traded.
-Futures contracts are valued using the settlement price established each day on the exchange on which they are traded.
-The value of over-the-counter

-("OTC") swap agreements entered into by the Fund is accounted for using the unrealized gain or loss on the agreements that is determined by marking the agreements to the last quoted value provided by an independent pricing service.
-Forward foreign currency exchange contracts are valued daily at current exchange rates.
 Swaps are valued daily by independent pricing services or dealers using the mid price.
 Short-term securities with remaining maturities of 60 days or less are valued at market price, or if a market price is not available, at amortized cost, provided such amount approximates market value.
 The Fund values money market funds at net asset value.